thosgood/this-weeks-finds/markdown/201-250/week203.md

 > > If one studies categorification one soon discovers an amazing fact: many
 > > deep-sounding results in mathematics are just categorifications of facts
 > > we learned in high school!
 There is a good reason for this.
 All along,
-> > we have been unwittingly `decategorifying' mathematics by pretending
+> > we have been unwittingly 'decategorifying' mathematics by pretending
 > > that categories are just sets.
-We `decategorify' a category by
+We 'decategorify' a category by
 > > forgetting about the morphisms and pretending that isomorphic objects
 > > are equal.
 We are left with a mere set: the set of isomorphism classes
 > > of objects.